 But only 12 percent of clothing is recycled – in contrast, paper, glass, and plastic PET bottles are 66, 27, and 29 percent recycled in the United States.
-Much of the recycled polyester currently used by leading fashion brands actually come from plastic bottles and not old clothes.
+Much of the recycled polyester currently used by leading fashion brands comes from plastic bottles and not old clothes.

 One of the biggest problems with textile recycling is that garments are made up of a combination of several types of natural and artificial fabrics.
 This makes them difficult to separate and recycle efficiently.
 Manual sorting of textiles by raw materials is labor-intensive, slow, and requires skilled labor.
 At the same time, countless attempts are being made to mechanically separate textiles using hyperspectral cameras.

-At present, however, very little of the clothes intended for recycling is used for new clothes, such as carpets made of old cotton sweaters and suits made of cashmere clothes.
+At present, however, very few of the clothes intended for recycling are used for new clothes, such as carpets made of old cotton sweaters and suits made of cashmere clothes.